I Heart You, Pare!: Casting

 In April 2011, Philippine actress Iza Calzado replaced singer-actress Regine Velasquez in the series as Tonette, due to Velasquez's pregnancy.

 Production

 Principal photography commenced on November 9, 2010.
+Filming took place in Marikina and Quezon City.
 Filming concluded in May 2011.

 Ratings

 According to AGB Nielsen Philippines' Mega Manila People/Individual television ratings, the pilot episode of I Heart You, Pare! earned an 11.4% rating.
 The final episode scored a 22.9% rating in Mega Manila household television ratings.